 The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited financial statements.
-In the opinion of the Company's management, the accompanying unaudited interim condensed consolidated financial statements contain all adjustments that are necessary to present fairly the Company's financial position as of June 30, 2022 and December 31, 2021, the net (loss) income for the three and six months ended June 30, 2022 and 2021, the stockholders' equity (deficit) for the three and six months ended June 30, 2022 and 2021.
+In the opinion of the Company's management, the accompanying unaudited interim condensed consolidated financial statements contain all adjustments that are necessary to present fairly the Company's financial position as of June 30, 2022 and December 31, 2021, the net (loss) income for the three and six months ended June 30, 2022 and 2021, the stockholders' equity (deficit) for the three and six months ended June 30, 2022 and 2021, and cash flows for the six months ended June 30, 2022 and 2021.
 Such adjustments are of a normal and recurring nature.
 The results for the three and six months ended June 30, 2022 are not necessarily indicative of the results for the year ending December 31, 2022, or for any future period.
 These interim condensed consolidated financial statements should be read in conjunction with the audited financial statements as of and for the years ended December 31, 2021 and 2020, filed with the SEC in our Annual Report on Form 10-K filed by the Company on March 9, 2022.